1. The Checkmk Micro Core’s special features

 A switch from Nagios to CMC has no effect on existing RRD files — these will be seamlessly carried-over and will continue to be maintained.

-In the Checkmk Enterprise Editions the graphic display of the data in the GUI is handled directly by Checkmk’s GUI itself, so that no PNP4Nagios component is involved.
+In the commercial editions the graphic display of the data in the GUI is handled directly by Checkmk’s GUI itself, so that no PNP4Nagios component is involved.